Razorbotz/ROS2/README.md

 * [Resources](https://github.com/Razorbotz/ROS2/tree/master#resources)

 ## Installing ROS2
-To install ROS2 and begin the project, please refer to the [Razorbotz Installation Page](https://github.com/Razorbotz/ROS2/tree/install).
-After installing ROS2, please use the following commands to ensure ROS2 is installed correctly.
+To install ROS2 and begin the project, please refer to the [Razorbotz Installation Page](https://github.com/Razorbotz/ROS2-Installation).
+After installing ROS2, please use the following commands to run some examples and ensure ROS2 is installed correctly.

 ### Run Some Examples
-**Run the following commands in one terminal**
+**Run the following commands in one terminal in your Linux environment**

 ```
 source /opt/ros/foxy/setup.bash